 The college achieved a significant milestone in 2003 when it received approval from the Higher Learning Commission of the North Central Association of Colleges and Secondary Schools to offer graduate programs for the first time.
-Two masters-level programs (in Biotechnology and Media Studies) were implemented in August 2003.
-On April 7, 2004, West Virginia Governor Bob Wise signed Senate Bill # 448, which officially changed West Virginia State College's name to West Virginia State University.
+Two masters-level programs (in Biotechnology and Media Studies) were implemented in 2003; a third masters-level program (in Law Enforcement and Administration) was added in 2011.
+On April 7, 2004, Governor Bob Wise signed Senate Bill 448 which changed the institution name to West Virginia State University.
+The West Virginia Higher Education Policy Commission had conferred on West Virginia State College university status on December 5, 2003.